smandyscom/evalutions_to_linuxCNC/try_comm_to_external_sensors/README.md

    2. 3 float in from external vision to linuxCNC.To receive X,Y,$\theta$
    3. A flag set consisted
       - 1 digital IN from linuxCNC to external.
 As TRIGGER.
       - 1 digital OUT from external to linuxCNC.
 As ACK.
+    4. A INTEGER to be choosen as MODE, to update Matrix or Operation Calculating.